 The outpatient services department uses the evidence-based Matrix Model of treatment for group education along with therapy to treat substance use disorders.
-Case management is utilized to coordinate care and assist in medication management.
+Care management is utilized to coordinate care and assist in medication management.
 Other evidence-based practices such as Cognitive Behavioral Therapy and Acceptance and Commitment Therapy (ACT) help members achieve treatment plan goals.

 Matrix groups are offered in the evenings on a regular schedule.
 Members are assigned to a group based on a clinical assessment and treatment plan goals.